zed-industries/zed/docs/src/assistant-panel.md

 6. Add additional context to your original message
 7. Submit the message with `cmd-enter`

 Being able to edit previous messages gives you control over how tokens are used.
-You don't need to start up a new conversation to correct a mistake or to add additional context and you don't have to waste tokens by submitting follow-up corrections.
+You don't need to start up a new context to correct a mistake or to add additional context and you don't have to waste tokens by submitting follow-up corrections.

 Some additional points to keep in mind: